Nutribullet Magic Bullet Kitchen Express review (short version): a blender and food processor in one, this is a petite treat.

 When it comes to the best blenders, the best NutriBullets are right up there as a go-to brand.
+Now, with the launch of this Magic Bullet, it's making a low-cost play for our best food processor top 10 as well.
 Its fuss-free handling and compact bullet-style design revolutionised smoothie-making, and suddenly made being fit and healthy a ‘thing’.

 So it was no surprise when NutriBullet brought out a mini food processor to save us even more precious time in the kitchen.
 The Magic Bullet Kitchen Express is a 2-in-1 blender and mini food processor that practically does the prep work for you.
 Besides blending your smoothies, you can quickly switch over the blades to slice, dice, chop or grind foods for mealtimes.